arielt0010/arielt0010/README.md

 - 👋 Hi, I’m Ariel Tellez.
-- 👀 I’m interested in developing desktop, mobile apps, networks, SQL, C#, Java.
+- 👀 I’m interested in developing SQL queries and Tableau/Power BI data visualization.
+- 📚 I know C#, Phyton, and Java too.
 - 💞️ I’m looking to collaborate on anything new!
 - 📫 How to reach me ... arieltellez at gmail.com